siamhyde/Hyde-Procurement-Intelligence/README.md

 version rebuilt from scratch as the limitations of the previous one became clear.

-- **Google Sheets** — made collaboration easy, but did not scale.
+- **Google Sheets:** made collaboration easy, but did not scale.
-- **Coda** — improved the interface, but exposed governance risks: too easy to accidentally edit, break, or delete.
+- **Coda:** improved the interface, but exposed governance risks: too easy to accidentally edit, break, or delete.
-- **Bubble** — offered more flexibility, but introduced platform and legal constraints that made it the wrong long-term foundation.
+- **Bubble:** offered more flexibility, but introduced platform and legal constraints that made it the wrong long-term foundation.

 Those pivots clarified what Hyde actually required: stable data governance, deterministic backend logic, and full control over